Mark Humphrys (politics)

 It's hard to know what the long-term future of the North is.

 On the one hand, southern Ireland seems more emotionally attached to the North than Britain.
 Britain emotionally abandoned Northern Ireland long ago, regarding it more as a "white man's burden" than as part of their country to be defended.
 The inability of the Ulster unionist to win the hearts and minds of Britain is shown in opinion polls.
-For decades, even during the Troubles, polls have shown that more Britons want a united Ireland than want NI in the UK.
+All during the Troubles, polls (see below) showed that more Britons wanted a united Ireland than wanted NI in the UK.
 The Republic of Ireland, in contrast, has made no such abandonment, and continues to regard Northern nationalists as fellow countrymen.
 So one might think the future of the North is with (a reformed) Ireland.

 Northerners seem to like power-sharing.
 One now imagines that if there ever is a majority vote for a united Ireland, that power-sharing will still not end.
 First, to provide security for unionists, but secondly, because nationalists, having tasted power and worked successfully with the unionists, will not want to give up power to Dublin either.
 Whether within Ireland or the UK, power-sharing Home Rule for Ulster will continue forever.